GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 `walk` through all files (or subdirectories and files if present) and find most recently updated file.
 If this time is >1 hr old (and <2 hrs old), send out alert emails.

-A successful run with no alerts issued will appear in `stdout` as:
+A successful run with no alerts issued will appear in `~/aws-monitor-alert/aws_processing_monitor/stdout` as:
 ```
 Running alert_processing.py at Tue Jan 17 13:32:43 UTC 2023
 Logging into ftpserver.dmi.dk